abhisek/afl-fuzzing-workshop/README.md

 }
 ```

+Forking is expensive as it involves creating process context and its associated data structure.
+To optimize further, AFL supports in-process fuzzing where appropriate instrumentation code is generated to re-run the fuzz target with mutated input. `__AFL_LOOP` provides an indicator to AFL on each iteration of in-process fuzzing.

 ## Distributed Fuzzing

 AFL can be used for parallel fuzzing using a shared volume.
 [See here](http://lcamtuf.coredump.cx/afl/README.txt) for more information.